opinxit/xml_from_seq/README.md

 </item>
 ```

-If a element's name is `None` its contents will appear in its place.
-If an attribute's value is
+If an element is False or None it will be omitted.
+If a element's name is `None` its contents will
-`None` it will be omitted.
+appear in its place.
+If an attribute's value is `None` it will be omitted.

-If an element's name is a list or tuple, it will be inserted into the XML as-is – so you can inclue
+If an element's name is a list or tuple, it will be inserted into the XML as-is – so you can
-already-rendered XML by double-bracketing it:
+include already-rendered XML by double-bracketing it:
 ```py
 print(XML([['<foo>123</foo>']]))
 ```